How Much Does Twitter/X Actually Pay Creators

 X's creator ad revenue sharing program launched in July 2023 and has undergone several updates since.
 Here's how the current system works.

-To qualify, you need to be an X Premium subscriber (currently $8/month or $84/year for the basic tier), have at least 500 followers, and generate at least 5 million impressions on your posts within the last 3 months.
-That impression threshold is important — it effectively locks out smaller creators from earning anything.
+To qualify, you need to be an X Premium subscriber (currently $8/month or $84/year for the basic tier), have at least 500 followers, and generate at least 5 million impressions on your posts in the last 3 months.
+That impression threshold is the bottleneck.
+It effectively locks out smaller creators from earning anything.

 Once qualified, you earn a share of ad revenue generated from ads shown in replies to your posts, but only from impressions generated by other verified (Premium) users.
 This is the critical detail that most coverage glosses over: you only earn revenue from impressions by verified users, which represents a small fraction of total X users.